You don’t need to leave your house. Sell art online.

 - Etsy- This is a good way to get started without investing too much money.
 You will be charged listing and transaction fees, but you’ll have access to Etsy’s large audience and great ways to organize a lot of inventory.

-- Your own website and store front- I currently use Weebly (You can use this link to get a referral discount), but you can use Wix, Shopify, BigCommerce or any similar platform.
+- Your own website and storefront- I currently use Shopify, but you can use Wix, Weebly, BigCommerce, or any similar platform.
 It’s more of an investment, so I wouldn’t recommend jumping into this right away if you are strapped for cash.
-I always recommend free and low fee options to start.
+I always recommend free and low-fee options to start.

 2. Make your products look good.

-Once you have a store front or other place to list online inventory, you have to make your items look appealing.
+In order to sell art online, you need to make your products look good.
+Once you have a storefront or other place to list online inventory, you have to make your items look appealing.
 Since the customer can’t examine the piece in person, do the work for them with photos and details.

 - Include all the details you can: Size, medium, varnish, hanging accessories, weight, etc..